 Celebrate Australia Day in the country’s capital city by taking your family and friends for a fun day out at Patrick White Lawns.
 Play a game of cricket, watch performances from local acts, get your face painted, and enjoy a range of activities like jumping castles and giant slides.
 To help keep your energy up before the big fireworks spectacular, there are a number of local food trucks on site.
 Otherwise, you can always pack a few Aussie favourites like lamingtons, vegemite scrolls and ANZAC biscuits.
 Canberra is also host to big events like Anzac Day, the National Multicultural Festival, Floriade, Summernats, Skyfire and the National Folk Festival.

 With Australia home to plenty of secret getaways, sleepy towns and vibrant cities, it can be a tough decision to find your next travel destination if you’re looking to stay in the country.
-While which city you visit will be dependent on a number of factors, such as how much time you have in your travel plan, your budget, if you’re travelling with someone else, and whether or not you’re a first time visitor or almost a local, a bit of research into just what each city has to offer can help narrow down your options.
-And you don’t have to stay within the city limits either, with 46% of survey respondents also travelling outside of the city during their most recent trip, meaning you may find the best spot on a short car trip outside the CBD.
+While which region or city you visit will be dependent on a number of factors, such as how much time you have in your travel plan, your budget, if you’re travelling with someone else, and whether or not you’re a first time visitor or almost a local, a bit of research into just what each city has to offer can help narrow down your options.
+And you don’t have to stay within the city limits either, with 51% of survey respondents also travelling outside of the city during their most recent trip, meaning you may find the best spot on a short car trip outside the CBD.
 But with Australia home to plenty of cities, cultures and events, you won’t have to look far for your next holiday.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.